Simple Home Remedies For Skin Allergies and Rashes

 Table of Contents

-When the skin comes in contact with a substance that causes irritation (allergen), it alerts the immune system, leading to a skin rash.
-This condition is called allergic contact dermatitis, where dermatitis simply means the irritation of the skin.2 Some of the causes are:
+When the skin comes in contact with a substance that irritates (allergen), it alerts the immune system, leading to a skin rash.
+This condition is called allergic contact dermatitis, where dermatitis simply means skin irritation.2

-If you are able to avoid the substance causing the reaction, the rash usually clears up in 2 to 4 weeks.
-You can try soothing your skin with a cool, wet cloth and other self-care steps at home.
-Visit a dermatologist if the symptoms worsen.
+If you can avoid the substance causing the reaction, the rash usually clears up in 2 to 4 weeks.
+Try using a cool, wet cloth and other self-care steps at home to soothe your skin.
+If the symptoms worsen, visit a dermatologist.

-As stated above, skin allergies and rashes can occur due to multiple reasons.
+As stated above, skin allergies and rashes can occur for multiple reasons.
 It occurs within minutes, hours or days after coming in contact with an allergen.
-Whenever our skin comes in contact with an allergen, it develops symptoms; this condition is called allergic contact dermatitis.2 Whenever it happens, you can recognise it by knowing that the rash:
+Whenever our skin comes in contact with an allergen, it develops symptoms called allergic contact dermatitis.2 Whenever it happens, it can be recognised by knowing that the rash:

 Colloidal oatmeal dissolved in a bath can relieve itchiness.
-Oats contain anti-inflammatory substances such as linoleic oil and oleic acid oatmeal works as an anti-inflammatory and anti-oxidant to relieve skin itchiness, dryness, and roughness.
-Studies Trusted Source has shown that the oils in oats work together to help repair skin.
+Oats contain anti-inflammatory substances such as linoleic oil and oleic acid.
+Oats are an anti-inflammatory and antioxidant to relieve skin itchiness, dryness, and roughness.
+Studies have shown that the oils in oats work together to help repair skin.

 Dr. M.G.
 Kartheeka, MBBS, MD(Pediatrics)

-Skin allergies and rashes are common occurrences as we come across several potential allergens during our daily activities.
-Treatment for these rashes can be of various types, as will be suggested by your doctor.
-It might take time for the rash to go away even after beginning the treatment.2 However, there are home remedies for skin rashes that you can try if you are looking for natural remedies for rashes and skin allergies.
+Skin allergies and rashes are common occurrences as we encounter several potential allergens daily.
+Treatment for these rashes can be of various types, as your doctor will suggest.
+It might take time for the rash to go away even after beginning the treatment.2 However, here are some popular home remedies for skin rashes that you can try if permitted by your doctor in addition to the prescribed treatment.

 In a clinical trial, it was seen that evening primrose can reduce the symptoms of atopic dermatitis.
-It was also found to reduce the symptoms of eczema when applied on rashes topically.
+It was also found to reduce the symptoms of eczema when applied topically to rashes.
 Therefore, you can use evening primrose as a skin allergy home remedy.
-It might help in reducing inflammation, dryness, itch and exfoliation (removal of dead cells) of the skin.
-Please note that it should not be used by people with schizophrenia and epilepsy, children, or pregnant and breastfeeding women.4 You can make use of it as a natural home remedy for skin rashes by adding a few drops of evening primrose essential oil in tea and drinking it.
+It might help reduce inflammation, dryness, itch, and skin exfoliation (removal of dead cells).
+Please note that it should not be used by people with schizophrenia and epilepsy, children, or pregnant and breastfeeding women.4 You can use it as a natural home remedy for skin rashes by adding a few drops of evening primrose essential oil to tea and drinking it.
 You can also apply the essential oil to rashes.

-Fenugreek seeds are a part of traditional herbal medicine for the management of eczema and mild local inflammation of the skin.
-In animal studies, fenugreek seeds extract exhibited inflammation alleviating properties.
-It should not be used by children and adolescents below the age of 18.4 There is a need for more studies in humans to prove its efficacy; nonetheless, it is being used as one of the home remedies for skin rashes.
+Fenugreek seeds are a part of traditional herbal medicine for managing eczema and mild local skin inflammation.
+In animal studies, fenugreek seed extract exhibited inflammation-alleviating properties.
+It should not be used by children and adolescents below 18.4.
+There is a need for more studies on humans to prove its efficacy; nonetheless, it is being used as one of the home remedies for skin rashes.
 You can use it as a skin allergy home remedy by taking a few fenugreek seeds, boiling them in water, and using the water for bathing.

-Aloe vera gel was found to reduce acute (adverse or extreme) skin inflammation in animal studies.
-The presence of enzymes, sterols and carbohydrates attribute to the inflammation-reducing property of aloe vera gel.
-It can be used topically to deal with minor skin inflammations and skin inflammation disorders.
+In animal studies, aloe vera gel reduced acute (adverse or extreme) skin inflammation.
+The presence of enzymes, sterols and carbohydrates contributes to the inflammation-reducing property of aloe vera gel.
+It can be used topically for minor skin inflammations and inflammation disorders.
 Rarely, it may cause allergy on contact, so use it cautiously.
-Moreover, the use of freshly extracted aloe vera gel seems to be more beneficial.4 As a natural home remedy for skin rashes, you can use fresh aloe vera leaf to obtain the gel and apply it to your rash.
+Moreover, the use of freshly extracted aloe vera gel is more beneficial.4 As a natural home remedy for skin rashes, you can use fresh aloe vera leaf to obtain the gel and apply it to your rash.
 It might help soothe your skin rash.

-Oat straw is scientifically known as Avenae stramentum.
+Oat straw is scientifically known as the Avenae stratum.
 It contains a lot of bioactive compounds.
-It can be used to deal with many skin inflammations and seborrheic (disease-causing scaling and flaking of the skin) skin diseases, especially those accompanied by itching.4 You can use oats as one of the home remedies for skin rashes by mixing little oats in curd and honey and applying it to your skin rashes.
-This remedy can be used as one of the home remedies for face skin allergy.
+It can deal with many skin inflammations and seborrheic (disease-causing scaling and flaking of the skin) skin diseases, especially those accompanied by itching.4 You can use oats as a home remedy for skin rashes by mixing little oats in curd and honey and applying it to your skin rashes.
+This remedy can be used as a home remedy for facial skin allergy.

-As a traditional herbal medicine, oak bark has been used to manage minor skin inflammation, purulent skin diseases (diseases with pus discharge from skin rashes) and exuding eczema (fluid-filled blistering of skin).
+As a traditional herbal medicine, oak bark has been used to manage minor skin inflammation, purulent skin diseases (diseases with pus discharge from skin rashes) and exuding eczema (fluid-filled skin blistering).
 The use of oak bark was reported to cause allergies in some cases, so be cautious while using it.
-Using oak bark for longer than a week and in children and adolescents below 18 years is not recommended.4 You can use the bark of the oak tree as a home remedy for skin allergies by using it to prepare baths by adding the oak bark or oak bark essential oil.
-The oak bark is a constituent of a few herbal preparations for managing skin rashes as well.
+Using oak bark for longer than a week and in children and adolescents below 18 years is not recommended.4 You can use the oak tree’s bark as a home remedy for skin allergies by using it to prepare baths by adding the oak bark or oak bark essential oil.
+The oak bark is a constituent of several herbal preparations for managing skin rashes.

-Flaxseeds are also known as linseeds and scientifically known as Linum usitatissimum.
+Flaxseeds are also known as Linum usitatissimum and are scientifically known as Linum usitatissimum.
 It is cultivated worldwide but mainly in India, Turkey, Morocco and Argentina.
-It contains many bioactive components and might have skin smoothening (emollient), irritation relieving (demulcent), and inflammation alleviating properties, all of which are beneficial for skin allergies and rashes.
-Flaxseeds can be used as a warm poultice by wrapping the seeds in a cloth, gently warming them, and applying them to swellings and rashes.4 You might also be able to gain its beneficial effects by adding it to your diet.
+It contains many bioactive components and might have skin smoothening (emollient), irritation relieving (demulcent), and inflammation-alleviating properties, all beneficial for skin allergies and rashes.
+Flaxseeds can be used as a warm poultice by wrapping the seeds in a cloth, gently warming them, and applying them to swellings and rashes.4 You can also gain its beneficial effects by adding it to your diet.

-Though there are studies that show the benefits of the given herbs and home remedies in the condition, these are insufficient, and there is a need for further studies to establish the true extent of the benefits of these herbs and home remedies on human health.
+Though studies show the benefits of the given herbs and home remedies for the condition, these are insufficient to prove their effectiveness in treating skin allergies.
+Further studies and trials are needed to establish the true extent of the benefits of these herbs and home remedies for human health.

 You should contact your doctor if you notice one of the following symptoms: